cjpcloud/at-interviews-helloworld/README.md

 ```
 That should plug n' chug for a minute, then spit out some `kubectl` commands that will have an Internet Accessible URL™ serving up the toy application (it may take up to 5 minutes for DNS to propagate, FWIW).
 And that is the manual deploy process, annotated.
 You shouldn't need to run everything command-by-command, as that's what the `local-deploy.sh` script is for, but hopefully that gives you some context helpful to completing the homework assignment.

+#Automation Build And Deploy:
+         By Using Jenkinsfile we are implimented the Automation through  Jenkinsjob.Inside of Jenkinsfile we are adding some kind of Stages like checkout,build & deployment and postaction.Once we are getting the approval from dev environment at that the prod job will triger.Once triger the Job, it will fetch the latest code from github then build the dockerfile as a image(Build,Login to ECR,Image push to ECR, Deploy to EKS).Once image Build & deploy to EKS cluster then admin get the email notification.

+ Note: Whenever run the Deploy To Dev stage at that time local-deploy.sh script will excute, Inside script we are adding image  build and deploy commands

+pipeline {
+    agent any
+    stages {
+        stage ('checkout') {
+             steps {
+                 git branch: 'dev', url: 'https://github.com/cjpcloud/at-interviews-helloworld.git'
+             }
+        }

+                stage ('Deploy To Dev') {
+          steps {
+sh './local-deploy.sh'        }

+        post
+    {
+         success
+        {
+            script
+            {

+                    mail to: 'vijarram.reddy@gmail.com',
+                     subject: "Build + Condition Pass",
+                     body: "Build got success check status @ ${env.BUILD_URL}"

+            }
+        }

+          failure
+           {
+                   script
+                   {
+                mail to: 'vijarram.reddy@gmail.com',
+                     subject: "Build fail + Condition Pass",
+                     body: "Build got success check status @ ${env.BUILD_URL}"

+            }
+        }
+    }

+        }

+}
+}